grprshikhar/pricing_dev/pricing_wizard/README.md

    - This should be the same as the OSX instructions to install the required modules.
    - If you get a message to update pip3, please follow the instructions.

+## Note on numpy
+If you hit an error on installation versions it is because pandas needs numpy 1.20+ but cannot work with numpy 2.X so use 1.23 to fix this

+pip install numpy==1.23

 ## Usage